-Prerequisite: Grades of "C" or higher in WLD 1203 Gas Metal Arc Welding, WLD 22406 Structural Welding, and WLD 2303 Gas Tungsten Arc Welding.
+Prerequisite: Grades of "C" or higher in WLD 1203 Gas Metal Arc Welding, WLD 2406 Structural Welding, and WLD 2303 Gas Tungsten Arc Welding.
+Offered in the spring semester.
 In this course, students will spend 8 weeks advancing their knowledge and skills in SMAW, GTAW, GMAW, or FCAW.
 Lab classes provide opportunity for students to apply knowledge from theory classes to practical exercises.
 The curriculum for this course is based on the National Center for Construction Educations and Research (NCCER) guidelines.